zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 In situations where an ISR cannot complete the processing of an interrupt in a timely manner by itself, the kernel's synchronization and data passing mechanisms can hand off the remaining processing to a fiber or task.
-The microkernel provides a *task IRQ* object type that streamlines the handoff to a task in a manner that does not require the device driver or application code to supply an ISR at all.

 Related sections: